 The Am I Eligible pre-screening app says that I’m not eligible, but I believe that I am.
 What should I do?

 The Am I Eligible app — New York State’s pre-screening tool — is not the final say whether or not someone will or will not receive the vaccine.
 If you believe you are in one of the eligible categories of New Yorkers, you can call the New York State COVID-19 Vaccination Hotline at 1- 1-833-NYS-4-VAX (1-833-697-4829), from 7am - 10pm, 7 days a week.
 After scheduling an appointment, all New Yorkers must complete the New York State COVID-19 Vaccine Form which includes a self-attestation under penalty of law that the individual is a member of a priority group eligible for vaccination.

 If I am undocumented will my personal information be shared?

 New York will not transmit any data that could be used to identify the immigration status of any individual.
 This includes, but is not limited to, name and address.
 Any data shared will be done so in accordance with New York's robust laws protecting immigration status, and include only aggregated demographic data and dates of vaccine administration and doses.
 The CDC also agreed that use and access to any data shared from New York will not be shared with any other agency or entity for purposes not related to public health.

 Can I bring someone to join me on site during my vaccination appointment?

 Yes.
 You can bring someone to accompany you if you need assistance or if you need someone for the purpose of vaccine consent, for example for a minor under the age of 18.
-However, only people with a scheduled vaccine appointment will receive a vaccine.

 What is the difference between the Pfizer and the Moderna vaccine?